Alici

 Dubai's premium seafood dining has a well-established upper tier, anchored by venues like Al Mahara at the Burj Al Arab, where the aquarium centrepiece and the $$$$ price point are part of a coherent luxury proposition.
 Alici operates on different terms: the Southern Italian frame is more casual in register than the French-inflected fine dining that dominates the city's highest price tier, but it is not informal in the way that a trattoria-style venue would be.
 It sits closer to a considered mid-to-upper tier, where the food has genuine culinary intent without the ceremony of a full tasting menu format.

-That positioning puts it in a peer set that includes Dubai's more food-focused rather than occasion-focused venues.
+That positioning puts it in a comparable set that includes Dubai's more food-focused rather than occasion-focused venues.
 Compared to the creative ambition of Row on 45, the modernist Scandinavian-inflected approach at FZN by Björn Frantzén, or the atmospheric invention of moonrise, Alici represents the more classically anchored option for an evening that does not require structural novelty.
 It is a restaurant for people who want the cooking to be the frame, not the theatre.

 For reference, the Southern Italian coastal tradition has produced some of the most enduring restaurant formats globally, from the seafood-focused institutions of the Amalfi coast to internationally transplanted versions that have earned serious recognition.
 Le Bernardin in New York and Erth in Abu Dhabi both demonstrate, from different angles, how proximity-to-ingredient logic can translate into coherent restaurant identities far from the source geography.